 ADAPTIdance®: DANCE + DISABILITY is Kern County’s ONLY curriculum-based adaptive dance program with the League of Dreams.
 Serving people with disabilities, ages 5-22, ADAPTIdance is produced in collaboration with the League of Dreams (LoD), a nonprofit adaptive sports league.
 LoD participants have physical or developmental diagnosis like, but not limited to Autism, Down syndrome, Cerebral Palsy, and Spina Bifida, that prevent them from participating in traditional sports or dance programs.

 ADAPTIdance is a 6-week program, offered in the fall at the KDA Dance Studio at Garces Memorial High School.
 ADAPTIdance participants learn inclusive and creative dances that are accessible and adaptable for movers with and without disabilities.
 Three different classes are offered on Saturdays based upon age, ability, and experience.
 At the culmination of the program, participants will experience what it is like to be a professional performer by participating in a technical/dress rehearsal and a final performance at The Historic Bakersfield Fox Theater.

-ADAPTIdance is taught by special needs dance educator, Sakina Hansford, who was trained by AXIS Dance Company, one of the nation’s most acclaimed performance ensembles of disabled and non-disabled dancers.
-In addition to Ms. Hansford, KDA invites student dance interns from different Kern County dance studios to assist in also teaching the classes.
+ADAPTIdance is taught by special needs dance educators, who have been trained by AXIS Dance Company, one of the nation’s most acclaimed performance ensembles of disabled and non-disabled dancers.